CO desorption from interstellar icy grains induced by IR excitation of superhydrogenated PAHs: Results

 The quantum yields reported here can be compared to similar values derived from the desorption cross-sections in Table~\ref{tab:QMSfit}, although only for the slow process since reliable cross-sections could not be obtained for the fast process.
 These are determined using photon absorption cross-sections found from the experimental absorbance similar to $\chi$.
 The resulting values are $(0.3\pm0.1)\times 10^{-4}$ molecules per absorbed photon for the mixed ice and $(1.04\pm0.08)\times 10^{-4}$ molecules per absorbed photon for the layered ice.
 For the mixed ice, the correspondence with the quantum yield obtained from the RAIRS data confirms that, in this case, the slow process governs the majority of the desorption process.
 For the layered ice, the obtained quantum yield is around a third of the RAIRS derived value, reflecting the dominance of the fast process for this system.

 The desorption yields listed in Table~\ref{tab:results} can be considered averages over the irradiation times.
-For the first-order desorption processes we observe, the desorption rate at any given time will depend on the amount of CO available on the surface.
-As CO desorbs, the desorption rate will decrease following first-order kinetics with respect to $N_\mathrm{CO}$.
-Under interstellar conditions, the timescale for such a desorption process would be much longer, with continual replenishment of desorbed CO, maintaining a higher desorption rate, resulting in a higher overall yield.
+For the first-order desorption processes we observe in the studied ices, the desorption rate at any given time appears to depend on the amount of CO available on the surface.
+As CO desorbs, the desorption rate will therefore decrease.
+Further measurements are necessary to determine whether this also applies to other ice thicknesses.
+Under interstellar conditions, the timescale for the desorption process would be much longer, with continual replenishment of desorbed CO, maintaining a higher desorption rate, resulting in a higher overall yield.